pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Views.md

 | SourceTypeId | String                 | Required    | Yes		   |Identifier of the SdsType of the SdsStream |
 | TargetTypeId | String                 | Required    | Yes		   |Identifier of the SdsType to convert events to |
 | Properties   | IList\<SdsStreamViewProperty\> | Optional    | Yes, with limitations*	  |Property level mapping |
-**\* Notes on Properties field:**: SdsStreamViewProperty objects are not searchable.
+**\*Notes on Properties field**: SdsStreamViewProperty objects are not searchable.
 Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
 This includes nested SdsStreamViewProperties.
+For more information, see [search for stream views](xref:sdsSearching#search-for-stream-views).

 **Rules for the Stream View Identifier (SdsStreamView.Id)**